zendeskgarden/react-components/BREAKING_CHANGES.md

 - removed `ButtonGroupView`; use new `SplitButton` component instead
 - removed `Icon`; just use `IconButton` with a `rotated` prop
 - `ButtonGroup` now expects a `selectedItem` prop instead of `selectedKey`
-- `ButtonGroup` now uses an `onSelect` callback replacing the `onStateChange`, it passes `selectedItem` dirrectly rather than nesting it in an object
+- `ButtonGroup` now uses an `onSelect` callback replacing the `onStateChange`, it passes `selectedItem` directly rather than nesting it in an object

 ## @zendeskgarden/react-checkboxes